-Application : Applied Explanation on : application of the practice The Board recognises the importance of an effective communication channel between the Board, shareholders and general public, and at the same time, full compliance with the disclosure requirements as set out in the Listing Requirements.
+Applied The Board recognises the importance of an effective communication channel between the Board, shareholders and general public, and at the same time, full compliance with the disclosure requirements as set out in the Listing Requirements.
 The annual reports, press releases, quarterly results and any announcements on material corporate exercises are the primary modes of disseminating information on the Group's business activities and financial performance.
-Our Managing Director is the designated spokesperson for all matters relating to the Group and dedicated personnel are tasked to prepare and verify material information guided by the Company's Corporate Disclosure Policy for timely disclosure upon approval by the Board.
-The Group maintains a website at www.sinliplas.com.my for shareholders and the public to access information on, amongst others, the Group's background and products, financial performance and corporate information.
-Shareholders can at any time seek clarification or raise queries via emails or telecommunication of the Company.
-Explanation for : departure Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure : Timeframe :
+Our MD is the designated spokesperson for all matters relating to the Group and dedicated personnel are tasked to prepare and verify material information guided by the Company's Corporate Disclosure Policy for timely disclosure upon approval by the Board.
+The Group maintains a website at www.sinliplas.com.my for shareholders and the public to access information on, amongst others, the Group's background and products, financial performance and corporate information. red to complete the columns below.
+Non-large companies are encouraged elow.